WebAssembly/proposals/README.md

 ## Implementation status

-Roadmap is available on https://webassembly.org/roadmap/
+Implementation status of most proposals in various wasm engines is available on https://webassembly.org/features/

 ## Contributing new proposals